Nursery

 Key Person

 Every child has a Key Person who looks after their welfare in the Nursery and is a main point of contact for parents.
 The Key Person will make sure your child feels safe and secure and makes progress in their learning and development.
-You will register your child with their key person every day.
 This member of staff will be responsible for communication with you and the observation and assessment of your child's progress and development.

 Documenting Learning and Progress